AI-generated

 Issues

-• Whether the distinction between primary producers and traders/dealers for VAT exemption purposes violates the equal protection clause.
+• Equal Protection: Whether the differential VAT treatment between copra producers and copra traders/dealers violates the constitutional right to equal protection.

 Ruling